This post may contain affiliate links. Please read our disclosure policy.

 Ribs are one of the best things to make in the slow cooker if you are new to using your slow cooker!
 Much easier than any other method.
 We also make Dr. Pepper ribs and Sweet and sour ribs!

-How to make Cajun Style Ribs:
+How to make Louisiana Ribs:

 The ribs start with a homemade Cajun dry rub.
 It may seem like a lot of ingredients, but if you cook a lot you will probably have most of the seasonings in your pantry.